Mads Albæk: Reims

 Albæk had several interested club, but decided to join French side Stade de Reims in the summer of 2013.

 He got his debut for the club on 17 August 2013.
 Albæk played the whole match and scored a goal in the 7th minute, helping his team win 2–1 against Lille.
 However, besides his good first match, the rest of the season wasn't so good.
 He didn't fit in and did only score two goals in 27 league matches.

 Albæk suffered from a stomach injury October 2014, that resulted in an operation in December that held him out for some months.
 He went back from this injury in April 2015.

 IFK Göteborg

 In August 2015, Albæk signed a two-year contract with Swedish team IFK Göteborg.
 He played his first match for the club only 5 days later against BK Häcken.

 According to a Swedish media, IFK Göteborg rejected a bid from MLS-club Toronto FC for Albæk in January 2017.

 Sønderjyske

 On 20 June 2019, Albæk signed with Danish Superliga club Sønderjyske on a four-year deal.
 On July 20, 2020, he was part of the historic triumph when Sønderjyske won the 2020 Danish Cup final for the first time ever.

 Randers

 He left Sønderjyske in the beginning of Summer 2023, and joined Superliga club Randers FC on a one-year deal.

-Weiche Flensburg
+Later career

 On 2 July 2024, Albæk joined German Regionalliga club SC Weiche Flensburg 08.
+In January 2026, while he was still playing for German club Weiche Flensburg, Albæk was also appointed as manager of the Danish Jutland Series club Ikast FC.

+On 7 May 2026, Albæk announced his retirement from football.